Guide to Portland Memory Care

 Portland Memory Care Tips and Resources

-The 29 Memory Care Portland Facilities are licensed, inspected and regulated by Maine’s Department of Health and Human Services, Division of Licensing and Regulatory Services.
+The 91 Memory Care Portland Facilities are licensed, inspected and regulated by Oregon’s Department of Human Services, Seniors and People with Disabilities.
 Their responsibilities are to have the administrators currently licensed, inspect the Memory Care Portland facility before it opens, ensure the Memory Care facility is operating up to standards and the community residents are receiving good care.

 10 Signs that it’s Time for Memory Care in Portland